TheHeartmann/dnb-visitt-acceptance-test/README.md

 # DNB Visitt

+NOTE: this is the version of the solution that was presented at the acceptance test.
+With the exception of this little explanatory paragraph, everything is exactly as it was.
+Creating this 'frozen fork' of the original repository allows the team members to keep building on the solution without fear of breaking any rules related to evalutaion of the project.
+The original repo can be found [here](https://github.com/TheHeartmann/dnb-visitt), should you be interested in seeing it.

 Repo for redoing the DNB Visitt application with Node.js, React, Firebase, Heroku, and Travis.
 Whew.

 ## Getting started